bmazoure/pixel_world/readme.md

 The environment has four actions: {**↑**,**→**,**↓**,**←**} corresponding to integers from 0 to 3 and encoded using standard basis vectors, which are then added to the agent's position and clipped to the environment's dimensions.

+Four action typed are allowed:

+* 1d_discrete: up, down, left, right;
+* 1d_horizontal: left, right;
+* 1d_vertical: up, down;
+* 2d_continuous: 2d real valued vector taking values from [-1,1].

-The state space of the environment is a tensor n x m x 3, where n,m are the dimensions of the gridworld.
+The state space of the environment is the Euclidean coordinate tuple (x,y).
+Alternatively, the observation tensor n x m x 3, where n,m are the dimensions of the gridworld, can be returned with the flag `state_type=image`.

 Custom state types are allowed.
 Below are some default state types: